alwinb/reurl/README.md

 ```
 </details>

-Url and RawUrl objects are immutable.
-Modifying URLs is acomplished through methods that return new Url and/ or RawUrl objects.
+Url and RawUrl objects are **immutable**.
+Modifying URLs is acomplished through methods that return new Url and/ or RawUrl objects, such as the **url.set (patch)** method described below.

 ### Constructors